Winter Gardening With Soilless Media

 - Plants get shocked by cold water just like us!
 Use a water heater in the water reservoir to keep temperatures in the 18-21C range.

 - Ensure the system is still catching plenty of sun when the sun is lower in the sky.
-No direct sunlight = no growth!
+No direct sunlight = no growth! - If not select plants that are ok with this lower light.

 - Cover the vegetables if there is a chance of frost.